jamescherti/compile-angel.el/README.md

 ;; Compile-angel will take care of it.
 (setq package-native-compile nil)

-;; Disable Emacs JIT Native-compile to completely replace it with compile-angel (setq native-comp-jit-compilation nil)
+;; Uncomment to disable Emacs JIT Native-compile to completely replace it with compile-angel ;; (setq native-comp-jit-compilation nil)
-(setq native-comp-deferred-compilation native-comp-jit-compilation)  ; Deprecated
+;; (setq native-comp-deferred-compilation native-comp-jit-compilation)  ; Deprecated

 (use-package compile-angel
   :ensure t